 1. Guinea Pig Plush Pillows

 This is a cute and fun gift for guinea pig owners.
 These guinea pig plush pillows are handmade, the design is professionally printed on faux suede and hand sewn stuffed with polyfill.
 There are two different size options and three different designs.
 Made to order, this is a unique and fun gift to accent the home of any guinea pig lover.

 Many guinea pig owners wish they could take their pets with them everywhere.
-This gift will give them the ability to care a guinea pig in their pocket.
-Everything Guinea Pig handmakes these gorgeous pewter keychains that look like fuzzy, fluffy guinea pigs.
-Their exclusive design is not available in stores and makes a thoughtful gift for guinea pig owners.
+This gift will give them the ability to carry a guinea pig in their pocket.
+Catching Moonbeams Art makes these cute keychains based on the owner’s guinea pigs.
+Send in a picture of the piggie for reference and enjoy a completely custom gift.

 One of the best parts of being a guinea pig owner is watching your piggies enjoy playtime.
 When you see them popcorning around the room, you know they’re having a good time.
 This t-shirt is the perfect gift for guinea pig owners who can’t get enough popcorn!

 Available in men and women’s sizes in black, slate, baby blue, green, and pink.
 Also available as a hoodie.

 This is a funny and cool option if you’re shopping for gifts for guinea pig lovers.
 The sign says “WARNING: This property is protected by a highly training Guinea Pig.
 Not responsible for injury or possible death.”
 The sign is hand printed on aluminum with a choice of a distressed wood look, aged metal, or a clean brand new design (ready to match any existing decor).
 This makes a fun sign to hang anywhere in or outside the home.